 However, although the structure of a system is not well described for $M=1$, the difference in dynamics between the hardest and softest particles is best determined when we treat the system as monodisperse.
-This is a contradictory result and it appears that in these systems, apart from the structure, there can be other parameters that drive the dynamic heterogeneity.
+This is a contradictory result, and it appears that in these systems, apart from the structure, there can be other parameters that drive the dynamic heterogeneity.
 To understand the result, in Fig. \ref{sigma_hard_soft_diff_PDI_fig}, we plot the distribution of the particle diameters of the hardest and the softest particles for different values of $M$ for all three systems.
 We also plot the particle size distribution of the whole system, $P(\sigma)$.
-When $M=1$, we find that the distribution of the hardest and softest particles are skewed towards the bigger and the smaller-sized particles, respectively.
+When $M=1$, we find that the distribution of the hardest and softest particles is skewed toward the bigger and smaller-sized particles, respectively.
 This effect is more prominent at higher polydispersity.
-With an increase in $M$ the distribution of the hardest particles moves towards $P(\sigma)$.
-This clearly shows that as we divide particles into species, the cage around smaller particles, which for $M=1$, is loosely defined, gets defined better at higher M. This leads to an increase in the depth of the caging potential, thus, a decrease in the softness of the potential.
-The distribution of the diameter of the softer particles also shows some change with $M$, but unlike the hard particles, it always remains skewed towards smaller particles which is similar to that observed for granular systems \cite{Farhang_PRE}.
-This implies that the cage around the bigger particles is mostly well-defined, and this effect is again more for higher polydispersity.
+With an increase in $M$, the distribution of the hardest particles moves toward $P(\sigma)$.
+This clearly shows that as we divide particles into species, the cage around smaller particles, which, for $M=1$, is loosely defined, gets better defined at higher $M$.
+This leads to an increase in the depth of the caging potential and, thus, a decrease in the softness of the potential.
+The distribution of the diameter of the softer particles also shows some change with $M$, but differently form the hard particles, it always remains skewed toward smaller particles which is similar to that observed for granular systems.\cite{Farhang_PRE} This implies that the cage around the bigger particles is mostly well-defined, and this effect is again more pronounced at higher polydispersity.